LiangliangNan/Easy3D/README.md

 ### Easy3D provides: ###
 * Efficient data structures for representing 3D data (i.e., point clouds and meshes).
-* High-level encapsulation of OpenGL and GLSL for efficient rendering a set of points, lines, and/or polygons (and thus point clouds, mesh surfaces, scalar fields, vector fields) be easily rendered by writing a few lines of code.
+* High-level encapsulation of OpenGL and GLSL for efficient rendering a set of points, lines, and/or polygons.
+Thus any types of 3D drawables (e.g., point clouds, mesh surfaces, scalar fields, vector fields) can be easily rendered by writing a few lines of code.
 * A viewer that can be used directly to visualized 3D scenes in various formats.

 Easy3D is quite suitable for research and educational purposes.
 It can also be used as starting point for developing more sophisticated 3D applications.